Rahmah el Yunusiyah: Early life

 El Yunusiyah was born on 26 October 1900 in Bukit Surungan, Padang Panjang, West Sumatra, Dutch East Indies.
 She was the youngest child of an elite Minangkabau family which belonged to the ulama; her father was a well-known qadi named Muhammad Yunis bin Imanuddin and her mother was named Rafi'ah.
 Her grandfather, Sheikh Imaduddin, was also a well-known Islamic scholar, astronomer and leader of the local branch of the Naqshbandi order.
 Although she started to get basic Islamic tutoring from her father, he died when she was only six years old.
 After that she began to receive an education from some of her father's former students, and learned to read and write.
 She also received some training in midwifery at a local hospital.

 Marriage

-Her family arranged for her to be married to a scholar Bahauddin Lathif in 1916, while she was still a student in Padang Panjang, and she was required to leave school.
+Her family arranged for her to be married to a scholar named Bahauddin Lathif in 1916, while she was still a student in Padang Panjang, and she was required to leave school.
 However, she continued to study Islam in private study circles starting in 1918.
 In 1922, her husband married two more wives, and el Yunusiyah obtained a divorce before returning to her education; they had not had any children during their marriage.